-CARDIOVASCULAR THERAPEUTIC TECHNIQUES 652
+CARDIOVASCULAR THERAPEUTIC TECHNIQUES3 credits

 Prerequisite: 651.
-Cardiovascular therapeutic devices and procedures for correction of con-genital defects, valve failure, heart and arterial bypass grafting and less-invasive catheter-based procedures.
+Cardiovascular therapeutic devices and procedures for correction of congenital defects, valve failure, heart and arterial bypass grafting and less-invasive catheter-based

-653 TRANSPORT PHENOMENA IN BIOLOGY AND MEDICINE 3 credits Prerequisites: 4200:321, 322 or 4600:310, 315 or equivalent.
+653 TRANSPORT PHENOMENA IN BIOLOGY AND MEDICINE Prerequisites: 4200:321, 322 or 4600:310, 315 or equivalent.
 Basic definitions, cardiovascular mass and momentum transport, compartment modeling, mass transfer in physiological systems and artificial kidney and lung devices, Design optimization.
 Analysis of human thermal system.

-655 REHABILITATION ENGINEERING
+REHABILITATION ENGINEERING

 Prerequisites: graduate standing in engineering, mathematics, or science; or permission of the instructor.
-Devices for rehabilitation, interfacing the motor and/or sensory impaired, quan-titative assessment techniques, prosthetics and orthotics, bedsore mechanics, emerging technologies.
+Devices for rehabilitation, interfacing the motor and/or sensory impaired, quantitative assessment techniques, prosthetics and orthotics, bedsore mechanics, emerging technologies.

-BIOMATERIALS AND LABORATORY 4 credits Corequisite: Biomaterials Laboratory.
+BIOMATERIALS AND LABORATORY

+Corequisite: Biomaterials Laboratory.
 Material uses in biological applications.
-Effect of physio-logical environment and sterilization on materials.
+Effect of physiological environment and sterilization on materials.
 Controlled and uncontrolled degradation.
 Effect of materials on soft tissue, hard tissue and blood.
 Laboratory experiments using materials designed for biomedical use and demonstrations of biological/materials interactions

-- 663 ARTIFICIAL ORGANS 3 credits Prerequisites: graduate standing in the College of Engineering or permission of instructor.
-Study of the rationale for the engineering and clinical aspects required for the design and variety of artificial organs, with emphasis on the artificial heart and artificial kidney. - 670 MATHEMATICAL MODELING IN BIOLOGY AND MEDICINE 3 credits Prerequisites: graduate standing in engineering, mathematics, or physics; or permission of instructor.
-Modeling of pharmacokinetic, cardiovascular, neuromuscular, and immune systems, and artificial organ interactions.
-Deterministic and stochastic approaches. - MEDICAL DEVICES AND ARTIFICIAL ORGANS 685 3 credits Prerequisites: graduate standing in engineering, mathematics, or science; or permission of instructor.
-Design of medical devices and artificial organs, requirements, safety considerations, tissue constraints, optimization techniques, government regulations, and legal liability. - SPECIAL TOPICS IN BIOMEDICAL ENGINEERING 697 1-4 credits (May be repeated) Specialized areas of study as defined by the instructor.
+663 ARTIFICIAL ORGANS

+Prerequisites: graduate standing in the College of Engineering or permission of instructor.
+Study of the rationale for the engineering and clinical aspects required for the design and variety of artificial organs, with emphasis on the artificial heart and artificial kidney.
+670 MATHEMATICAL MODELING IN BIOLOGY AND MEDICINE tems, and artificial organ interactions.
+Deterministic and stochastic approaches.
+MEDICAL DEVICES AND ARTIFICIAL ORGANS 3 credits Prerequisites: graduate standing in engineering, mathematics, or science; or permission of instructor.
+Design of medical devices and artificial organs, requirements, safety considerations, tissue constraints, optimization techniques, government regulations, and legal liability.